nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 .. table-from-sample-yaml::

+To test the Matter bridge application with the :ref:`Bluetooth LE bridged device <matter_bridge_app_bridged_support>`, you also need the following:

+* An additional development kit compatible with the :ref:`peripheral_lbs` sample.
+* A micro USB cable to connect the development kit to the PC.

-To commission the bridge device and control it remotely through a Wi-Fi network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
+To commission the Matter bridge device and control it remotely through a Wi-Fi network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
 This requires additional hardware depending on your setup.

 .. note::